Andy Townsend: Club career

+Southampton

-In January 1985, he was signed by Lawrie McMenemy at Southampton for £35,000 and made his professional debut at home to Aston Villa on 20 April 1985 as Southampton qualified for Europe, only to be banned in the aftermath of the Heysel Stadium disaster.
+In January 1985, Townsend was signed by Lawrie McMenemy at First Division Southampton for £35,000 and made his professional debut at home to Aston Villa on 20 April 1985 as Southampton qualified for Europe, only to be banned in the aftermath of the Heysel Stadium disaster.

 Over the next season, he was in and out of the team (then managed by Chris Nicholl) but broke his leg in a pre-season friendly against his old club Weymouth in August 1986.
 He fought his way back to fitness and rejoined the side the following January.

 In the 1987–88 he was a virtual ever-present, playing alongside Jimmy Case and Glenn Cockerill in the Southampton midfield.
 He was a hard-tackling, hard-working midfielder with an eye for goal.
 It was a shock, therefore, when Nicholl sold him to First Division rivals Norwich City in August 1988, for a fee of £300,000.

+Norwich City

-He made his debut as a substitute against Middlesbrough on 3 September 1988, before replacing the suspended Trevor Putney for his first full appearance in a 3–1 win over Spurs on 22 October.
+Townsend made his debut as a substitute against Middlesbrough on 3 September 1988, before replacing the suspended Trevor Putney for his first full appearance in a 3–1 win over Spurs on 22 October.
 He retained his place in the Norwich midfield and ended the season with 36 league appearances (5 as substitute) with five goals.
 He also made six FA Cup appearances with two goals against Port Vale in the Third Round on 7 January 1989.
 Under manager Dave Stringer, he was a member of the Canaries 1988–89 side that finished fourth in the top flight and reached the semi-finals of the FA Cup.
 At the season's end, Townsend was shortlisted for the PFA Players' Player of the Year award, which was won by Mark Hughes.

 Norwich made a handsome profit when they let Townsend join Chelsea for £1,200,000 in July 1990.

+Premier League

-After making a total of 138 appearances for Chelsea, scoring 12 goals but winning no trophies (they never finished higher than 11th in the league while he was there), he transferred to Aston Villa in July 1993 for £2.1million.
+After making a total of 138 appearances for Chelsea, scoring 12 goals but winning no trophies (they never finished higher than 11th in the league while he was there), Townsend transferred to Aston Villa in July 1993 for £2.1million.

-He finally won some silverware when Villa won the 1994 League Cup, beating Manchester United 3–1.
+Aged 30, Townsend made his debut on 14 August in a 4–1 home victory over QPR.
+Townsend finally won some silverware when Villa won the 1994 League Cup, beating Manchester United 3–1.
 He captained Villa when they reclaimed the trophy in 1996 with a 3–0 victory over Leeds United.

-In August 1997, just after the start of the 1997–98 season, he transferred to Bryan Robson's Middlesbrough for £500,000 having made 134 league appearances for the Villans, scoring eight league goals.
+In August 1997, under Brian Little, he made his last appearance in a 2–3 defeat against Spurs at White Hart Lane.
+He transferred to Bryan Robson's Middlesbrough that month for £500,000, having made 134 league appearances for the Villans, scoring eight league goals.